-C.1.39.
-Identify individually as regards directors, and in aggregate form in other cases, and provide details of any agreements between the company and its directors, executives or employees containing indemnity or golden parachute clauses in the event of resignation or dismissal without due cause or termination of employment as a result of a takeover bid or any other type of transaction.
+C.1.39 Identify individually as regards directors, and in aggregate form in other cases, and provide details of any agreements between the company and its directors, executives or employees containing indemnity or golden parachute clauses in the event of resignation or dismissal without due cause or termination of employment as a result of a takeover bid or any other type of transaction.

-Number of beneficiaries 5 Type of beneficiary Description of the agreement Chief Executive Officer and executive and senior expert levels • Chief Executive Officer: The Board may at any time revoke the powers delegated to the Chief Executive Officer.
+Number of beneficiaries 2 Type of beneficiary Description of the agreement Chief Executive Officer and executive and senior expert levels •Chief Executive Officer: The Board may at any time revoke the powers delegated to the Chief Executive Officer.
 The non-reelection of a Chief Executive Officer as a member of the Board when their appointment expires during the term of the contract shall be considered equivalent to such termination.
-In this case, the Chief Executive Officer shall be entitled to (i) a minimum notice of three months or, as the case may be, to gross compensation equivalent to the fixed full remuneration according to the period of notice not complied with and (ii) to an indemnity of one whole annual fixed remuneration received at that moment, and the variable remuneration from long-term incentive plans is not included in this calculation.
+In this case, the Director shall be entitled to (i) a minimum notice of three months or, as the case may be, to gross compensation equivalent to the fixed full remuneration according to the period of notice not complied with and (ii) to an indemnity of one whole annual fixed remuneration received at that moment, and the variable remuneration received the year immediately prior to termination.
+Any remuneration from long-term incentive plans is not included in this calculation.
 If the termination of the Chief Executive Officer is a result of the commission of infractions against the law, contracts, the articles of association, or other applicable company regulations, the notice and indemnity payment mentioned above are also excluded.
-If, while the Contract is force, there is a significant change in control of the Company, as defined in the Contract, the Chief Executive Officer may resign with the right to receive a sum equivalent to two Type of beneficiary Description of the agreement years of the Full Fixed Remuneration received at that time plus the Variable Remuneration received in the two previous years.
+If, during the term of the Contract, a major shift in control of the Company occurs, as defined within the Contract, the Director may present their resignation, and is entitled to receive a sum equivalent to twice the Whole Annual Fixed Remuneration being received at that time plus the Variable Remuneration received the two previous years.
 Compensation shall not be paid to the Chief Executive Officer until the company has verified that there have been no infringements or serious breaches resulting in verifiable harm to the company, which it shall do within three months of the dismissal.
-The company has indemnity clauses in the event of unilateral termination by the company with three executives and one senior expert, with the following amounts: - Contract with an Executive: compensation equivalent to 45 days per year worked of their gross fixed remuneration, except in the case of fair dismissal declared definitive in a judgment, arbitration award, or administrative ruling Contract with an Executive: compensation equivalent to six months' gross fixed remuneration, except in the case of fair dismissal declared definitive in a judgment, arbitration award, or administrative ruling Contract with an Executive: compensation equivalent to six months' gross fixed remuneration, except in the case of fair dismissal declared definitive in a judgment, arbitration award, or administrative ruling Contract with an Executive: in the event of unilateral termination by the company during the first 24 months of validity of the employment contract, the Executive will be entitled to receive, as indemnity, the gross amount equivalent to one year's gross fixed remuneration, except in the case of fair dismissal declared definitive in a judgment, arbitration award, or administrative ruling, in which cases the Executive will not be entitled to receive any compensation Contract with a Senior Expert: indemnity clause of 10,000 euros in the event of disciplinary dismissal declared or recognised as unfair by a definitive cour ruling, or by an agreement reached in judicial or extrajudicial conciliation before the competent bodies in each case.
+The company has indemnity clauses in the execution of the dismissal. resulting in verifiable harm to the company, which it shall do within three months of the dismissal.

+company with one executive, with the following amounts: - Contract with a manager: In the event of unilateral termination of the employment relationship by the company, the manager shall be entitled to a gross compensation, in addition to the legal compensation, equivalent to six months' salary, the payment of travel expenses for the employee and his family (wife and children) from Spain to Brazil and moving expenses from Spain to Brazil, except in the case of final decision on fair dismissal, arbitration award or administrative decision.